IfTheHueFits/ifthehuefits.github.io/_posts/2021-10-31-compendium.md

 <!--more-->

-{% include image.html img="2021-10-31-compendium/cover.jpg" alt="Compendium cover" caption="Cover artwork designed by Orniris Terensi" style="max-height: 600px; width: auto;" %}
+{% include image.html img="2021-10-31-compendium/cover.jpg" alt="Compendium cover" caption="Cover artwork designed by Orniris Terensi" style="max-width: 450px; height: auto;" %}

 For those of you that don't follow The Miniatures Compendium on [their instagram](https://www.instagram.com/thegoldendemoncompendium/), for years it has been an incredible archive of past and present Golden Demon winners, with every person they follow being a Golden Demon winning artist.
 This volume is a culmination of nearly 4 years of work, covering 94 miniatures from 54 different artists all presented in a gorgeous 320-page hardback volume with additional art by [Orniris Terensi](https://www.instagram.com/orniris/).